-Here are five things you need to know about marriage registration in India:
+Here are five things you need to know about marriage registration in India.
+So, bookmark this article, read these pointers about marriage registration in India and get going!

 If you want to travel abroad on a spouse visa or apply for a residency to another country, you need to provide a valid marriage certificate.
 In certain cases, if you want to buy property together and register it under joint ownership, a marriage certificate is one of the mandatory documents.
 You will also need a marriage certificate if you want to apply for a home loan together.